-Do you know where your food comes from?
-Canada’s Capital Greenbelt is home to farms that produce a tantalizing bounty of local produce and, with a community-supported agriculture (CSA) membership, it’s now easier than ever to eat fresh and local food all summer long.
+Canada’s Capital Greenbelt is home to farms that produce a tantalizing bounty of local produce.
+With a community-supported agriculture (CSA) membership, it’s easy to eat fresh, local and seasonal food all summer long.

 What is a CSA and how does it work?

-Hoping for fresh fruits?
-Vegetables?
-Eggs?
-Meat?
-Honey?
-Take your pick, the Greenbelt has it all!
+Take your pick of fresh, local produce: the Greenbelt has it all!

 Urban Edge Farm